What is MTA-STS and Why Do You Need It?

 In the year 1982, SMTP was first specified and it did not contain any mechanism for providing security at the transport level to secure communications between the mail transfer agents.
 However, in 1999, the STARTTLS command was added to SMTP that in turn supported the encryption of emails between the servers, providing the ability to convert a non-secure connection into a secure one that is encrypted using TLS protocol.

-In that case, you must be wondering if SMTP adopted STARTTLS to secure connections between servers, why was the shift to MTA-STS required, and what does it even do?
+In that case, you must be wondering if SMTP adopted STARTTLS to secure connections between servers, why was the shift to MTA-STS required, and what it even did.
 Let’s jump into that in the following sections of this blog!

 What is MTA-STS?
 (Mail Transfer Agent Strict Transport Security – Explained)